-How to use Google Keyword Planner
+How to Use Google Keyword Planner

 To get started you will need a Google account and then just head over to Google Ads.
 If you haven’t advertised with Google you will probably be asked to set up a new ad campaign.
-As we mentioned before, Google doesn’t really want SEO people to use their tool for keyword research so for a non-advertiser it might be a bit tricky to find the tool.
+As I’ve mentioned before, Google doesn’t really want SEO people to use their tool for keyword research so for a non-advertiser it might be a bit tricky to find the tool.

 So whilst Google is trying their best to make you set up and run a Google Ads campaign, you can just click here and you will end up in the right place to get started.
 The start page of Google Keyword Planner should look something like below.

-You can choose either to get started, they both kind of take you the same tool, but different views.
+You can choose either to get started, they both kind of take you to the same tool, but with different views.

 Basically, the first option will help you with finding new keyword ideas based on the keywords you put in.

-How to get exact search volume from Google Keyword Planner
+How to Get Exact Search Volume from Google Keyword Planner

-So if you have followed the steps so far, choose the keywords you are interested in.
+If you have followed the steps so far, it’s time for you to choose the keywords you are interested in.
 Actually, the more the merrier, you might be surprised to see which keywords are actually the best.